wal_172619 / pixabay.com

 Demographics

-Table 1: Population Structure of Germany in 2025 (Source: destatis.de)
+Table 1: Age Structure of the German Population in 2025 (Source: destatis.de)

 Working Age: